Anthropic

 Cyber

-Anthropic says the models don't have dangerous capabilities.
+Anthropic claims that the models don't have dangerous capabilities.
 But it doesn't really justify this claim.
 On the cyber ranges eval—which it says is a key indicator—it just says "Claude Opus 4 achieved generally higher performance than Claude Sonnet 3.7 on all three ranges," rather than reporting results and explaining how they help rule out dangerous capabilities.

 AI R&D